GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 - [Towards Guaranteed Safe AI: A Framework for Ensuring Robust and Reliable AI Systems](https://arxiv.org/abs/2405.06624)
 - [Clover](https://arxiv.org/abs/2310.17807)

+My background is in AI; I am relatively unfamiliar with the Formal Verification literature, but am trying to learn as much as I can.
+I think with the recent advances of LLMs, there will be many opportunities to combine ideas from AI and formal verification.
+E.g. tools from formal verification that are useful but thought to be hard to scale up because they sometimes require humans to manually finish the proof: now they can be revisited, to see whether LLMs can help automate the remaining proof tasks.

 ### 4.2 On Timing